Eb-Zeero/stencil_wc/README.md

 npm start
 ```

 This will build your project and fire up a test server with some test html.
-The test html is defined within the configuration file `webpack/webpack.config.development.js`.
 You may have to update the html, especially if your web component has attributes or if you need to test more than one web component.
 Your component(s) will automatically be rebuilt, and the browser content reloaded, whenever you make changes to any of the files.

 Automated testing is possible with the `test` task: